Best Candle Dye for Bright Color in Soy Candles

 For bright soy candles, liquid dye is usually the best starting format for easy, repeatable light-to-medium shades, while dye blocks or chips are usually the better choice when you need the deepest color soy can hold.

 Use this table to choose the right starting format before you test brand, shade, or load.
-For broader background, see Coloring Candles with Natural and Synthetic Dyes and How to Choose the Right Dye for Your Candles.
+For broader background, see Coloring Candles with Natural and Synthetic Dyes.
+If you still need a general format selector after that, see How to Choose the Right Dye for Your Candles.

 If your real goal is…Best starting formatWhy it usually wins in soyMain trade-off